Chàm Islands - Wikipedia

 Resources

-The rich aquatic resources of the islands consist of 165 hectares (410 acres) of coral and 500 hectares (1,200 acres) of seaweeds.
-135 species of coral, four species of tiger shrimp and 84 species of mollusc are also found in the waters surrounding the islands; some of these species are listed in the Vietnam's and the World's Red Book of Endangered Species.
+The rich aquatic resources of the islands consist of 165 hectares (410 acres) of corals and 500 hectares (1,200 acres) of seaweeds.
+135 species of coral, four species of tiger shrimp and 84 species of mollusc are found in the waters surrounding the islands; some of these species are listed in the Vietnam's and the World's Red Book of Endangered Species.
 Medicinal plants have also been inventoried on the islands.[3]

 • The Main Island – Cu Lao Cham Marine Park The Main Island – Cu Lao Cham Marine Park